foorrkyy/mhp-lang/MHP general, detailed description.md

 ```

 > **IMPORTANT NOTE!:** MHP is whitespace sensitive!
 There must be at least one whitespace, new line or tab separating for some functions (in this case keywords, notations, operstors etc in the codeBlock)
-> > ex:
-> >  ```mhp
-> > 	a="hello"; -- error
-> > 	a = "hello" --ok
->
-> >  ```
 > This is because commas are predefined for another purpose in the codeBlock (as a JIT ending) so function parameters are separated by a whitespace, newline or tab.
-And since every keyword, operator etc is a function and the codes or values comes after it are actually parameters it is case sensitive.
-Some functions require it for left parameters, some for right some for both.
+And since every keyword is a function and the codes or values comes after it are actually parameters it is whitespace sensitive.

 > **IMPORTANT NOTE!:** MHP is case sensitive and prefers camelCasing